Meta launches parental controls for Messenger. Here's how to use them.

 Since then, Meta has rolled out safety features: Spokesman Andy Stone told the Washington Post in March that the company has developed “more than 30 tools to support teens and their familiars.”
 While the latest safety features are a “baby step” in the right direction, the company also may be trying to assuage parents and lawmakers while avoiding a major overhaul, said Kris Perry, executive director of tech advocacy nonprofit Children and Screens.

-“What worries me about this is that it’s asking parents to surveil children through an option the platform’s giving them, rather than the platform taking responsibility for making its products safe,” Perry said.
+“What worries me about this is that it’s asking parents to surveil children through an option the platform’s giving them, rather than the platform taking responsibility for making its products safe,” said Perry.

 Messenger is the third-most-downloaded communication app in the United States, behind Meta’s WhatsApp and Snapchat, according to analytics company SimilarWeb.